Germanaz0/lrc-api/readme.md

 ## Docs

- - Postman collection and environment is located into [docs/api-docs](./docs/api-docs)
+ - Postman collection and environment are located into [docs/api-docs](./docs/api-docs)

 ## Frontend application